 4. Get a Secured Credit Card

 Secured credit cards don’t require good credit, so you can get one fresh out of bankruptcy.
-However, with a secured credit card, you’re required to put down a refundable security deposit that equals your line of credit.
+However, with a secured credit card, you’re required to put down a refundable security deposit in a savings account that equals your credit limit.

 When you charge an item to your secured card, you still have to pay for it out of your own wallet.
 The deposit merely serves as protection in case you stop making credit card payments.

 Like any other credit card, you’ll be charged interest if you don’t pay off your balance on time.
 However, this can be a great tool to start repairing your credit after bankruptcy, especially if you don’t qualify for an unsecured card or the interest rates are too high.